junxit/us-congress-bills-117/metadata.md

 - 2022-11-17 — Senate amendment agreed to: Amendment SA 6485 agreed to in Senate by Unanimous Consent.
 - 2022-11-17 — Senate amendment proposed (on the floor): Amendment SA 6485 proposed by Senator Schumer for Senator Wicker.
 - 2022-11-17 — Senate amendment submitted
+- 2022-11-25 — Message on Senate action sent to the House.
+- 2022-12-14 — Considered as unfinished business. (consideration: CR H9839-9840)
+- 2022-12-14 — DEBATE - The House proceeded with one hour of debate on the House amendment to the Senate amendment to H.R.
+1437.
+- 2022-12-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-14 — Ms. DeLauro moved that the House agree with an amendment to the Senate amendment.
+- 2022-12-14 — On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 224 - 201 (Roll No. 523). (text: CR H9811-9813)
+- 2022-12-14 — POSTPONED PROCEEDINGS - At the conclusion of debate on the House amendment to the Senate amendment to H.R.
+1437, the Chair put the question on concurring the in the Senate amendment with an amendment and by voice vote, announced that the ayes had prevailed.
+Ms. Granger demanded the yeas and nays and the Chair postponed further proceedings on concurring in the Senate amendment with an amendment until a time to be announced.
+- 2022-12-14 — Pursuant to the provisions of H. Res.
+1518, Ms. DeLauro called up H.R.
+1437 and moved that the House agree to the Senate amendment with an amendment. (consideration: CR H9811, H9813-9815)
+- 2022-12-14 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 224 - 201 (Roll No. 523).
+- 2022-12-14 — The previous question was ordered pursuant to the rule.